i-MSCP/plugins/incubator/InstantSSH/README.md

 The Jailed shells allow you to provide SSH access to your customers in a restricted environment from which they can theorically not escape.
 It's the preferable way to give an SSH access to an un-trusted customer.

-Several commands can be added into the jails by simply adding the needed application sections into the **app_sections** configuration option.
+Several commands can be added into the jails by simply adding the required application sections to the **app_sections** configuration option.

-The default configuration comes with a set of preselected application sections which allow to setup a very restricted jailed shell environment.
-This environment is setup by using busybox which combines tiny versions of many common UNIX utilities into a single small executable.
+The default configuration comes with a set of preselected application sections which allow to setup very restricted jailed shell environments.
+These environments are setup using busybox which combines tiny versions of many common UNIX utilities into a single small executable.

 See the plugin **config.php** file for further details.